Category: Personal Finance

 Read More »

-End of Year Financial Checklist!
-Seriously?
-It’s almost Christmas again?
-Yikes!
-Before you go and “break the bank” this season, let’s review a few things you can do before year-end to protect both your financial present and future.
-1.)
-Maximize Your 401(K) Contributions!
-This strategy is among the top priorities in almost every financial plan.
-The maximum for 2021 is $19,500 or $26,000 if you are over 50.
-Check with your 401(k) service provider to see that you are on track to maximize your contributions by year-end.
-2.)
-Prepare for Tax Impact For those of you who do not like surprises, end of year tax planning is a must.
+It’s that time again, the end of the year is here.
+While you’re making your list and checking it twice, keep these financial tips in mind to take advantage of tax benefits, find cost-effective solutions, and begin the new year in control of your finances.
+1. Maximize 401(K) Contributions This strategy is among the top priorities in most financial plans.
+The maximum contribution for 2022 is $20,500 or $27,000 if you are over 50.
+Check with your 401(k) service provider to discuss whether you are on track to maximize your contributions by the end of the year.
+2. Prepare for Tax Impact For those who dislike surprises, end-of-year tax planning is a must.
 Meeting with your CPA and having them run a preliminary projection can help prepare you for an unexpected tax burden.
-And, it gives you time to take advantage of tax deductions like charitable contributions, before it is too late.
-If you don’t have a CPA, but rather do your own taxes, I suggest using the IRS Withholding Calculator to give you an idea of whether you are likely to owe more or be entitled to a refund.
-I have personally found this tool to be very accurate.
-All you need when
+It also gives you time to take advantage of tax deductions, like charitable contributions, before it is too late.
+If you don’t have a CPA but rather do your own taxes, we suggest using the IRS Withholding Calculator to determine whether you are likely to owe more or be entitled to a refund.
+All you need is a copy of your most recent paycheck stub.
+This is

 Read More »